Flaunting Her Killer Curves In Sexy Photo, Camille Kostek Shares Body-Positive Message On Instagram

 Camille Kostek has never been one to hide her curvy body.
-The Sports Illustrated Swimsuit model took to Instagram to show off her sizzling figure in a tiny blue-gray bikini, and used the opportunity to share a body-positive attitude with her 303,000 followers while she was at it.
+The Sports Illustrated Swimsuit model took to Instagram to show off her sizzling figure in a tiny blue-gray bikini and used the opportunity to share a body-positive attitude with her 303,000 followers while she was at it.

 “I know I’ve got other fellow mermaids out there, where you at,” the former New England Patriots cheerleader wrote.
-She accompanied her post with the hashtag #TeamNoThighGap.
+She accompanied her post with the hashtag “#TeamNoThighGap.”

 By mermaid, Kostek is referring to women whose upper thighs touch when the person is standing with her legs together.

 Her fans appreciated her acknowledging that this type of body is worth celebrating.
-One user wrote, “i’m a mermaid!! loving my bod at the moment too, thanks for teaching your fellow mermaids to love our body the way we are!” while another commenter said, “You’re perfect!!! definitely a good role model for us ladies,” with the accompanying hashtag #sexyandhealthy.
+One user wrote, “i’m a mermaid!! loving my bod at the moment too, thanks for teaching your fellow mermaids to love our body the way we are!” while another commenter said, “You’re perfect!!! definitely a good role model for us ladies,” with the accompanying hashtag “#sexyandhealthy.”

 As a swimsuit model, the girlfriend of New England Patriots tight end Rob Gronkowski is no stranger to sharing bikini photos on the popular social media platform to flaunt her lovely assets.
 She is also no stranger to using her curvy body to send positive messages about body inclusion.